Illness and Medical Appointments

 What are the objectives of these measures?

-We are aiming to protect operational output during the ongoing pandemic by keeping the school as open as possible.
-We are also seeking to protect any members of our community who are more vulnerable.
+We are aiming to protect our staff, children and operational output during the ongoing pandemic by keeping the school as open as possible.
+We are also seeking to protect any members of our school and community who are more vulnerable.
 Thank you for your continued vigilance and support with this.

 Covid-19 Frequently Asked Questions